-One thing that I’ve found to be almost universally true about travel is that the closer that you live to a regional attraction, the more likely it is that you will take it for granted… and potentially never visit it.
+One thing that I’ve found to be universally true about travel is that the closer that you live to a regional attraction, the more likely it is that you will take it for granted… and potentially never visit it.
 This is exactly what happened with me and making the scenic drive from Pittsburgh to Ohiopyle to see Cucumber Falls.
 I’ve lived in this area for well over ten years now, and have visited Ohiopyle and the Laurel Highlands quite a few times… but until this trip I had never made the five minute drive from Ohiopyle to see the Falls!

 That was very nearly the case yet again after the conference ended.
 One thing Pittsburgh is unfortunately well-known for is our more-than-fair amount of grey weather.
 That Thursday was no different – a solid blanket of gloom hung overhead all morning, gloom that turned into the steady sort of rain that ruins outdoor activities.
-I had hoped to spend my free time that afternoon hunting vista points from which to photograph the area for a different blog idea I have in mind, but the weather quickly put the kibosh on that.
+I had hoped to spend my free time that afternoon hunting vista points from which to photograph the area for a different blog I have in mind, but the weather quickly put the kibosh on that.

-Feeling mildly dejected about this turn of events, I settled into a comfortable seat at the large picture window in Fuel Coffee Works with a steaming mug of Cafe Americano.
+Feeling mildly dejected about this turn of events, I settled into a comfortable seat at the large picture window in Fuel Coffee Works with a soothing mug of Cafe Americano.
 I set up my laptop and started to work on catching up on emails and messages.
 Not long after I was up and running, Jim from UncoveringPA walked in and sat just a bit down the bar from me.
 We had met at the conference, and after chatting a bit and commiserating about the weather, he too settled in to get some work done.

 After about an hour of productive misery, it was clear that no matter how long I waited, the weather simply was not going to break.
 It was probably best that I pack up and head home.
 It was as I was packing my stuff that Jim asked his fateful question: